Atractylis lancea chinensis (Bunge) Kitam.

 Common Name: Bai Zhu

-Atractylodes macrocephala is a herbaceous, perennial plant growing 20 - 60cm tall.
-It produces a stem, branched from the base, from a thick rhizome[
+Atractylodes macrocephala is an erect, herbaceous, perennial plant growing 20 - 60cm tall.
+It produces a cluster of stems, branched from the base, growing from a thick rhizome[

 Pastures and waste ground[

 ].
 Grassland and forests; at elevations from 600 - 2,800 metres[